SiddharthPatel45/gravitational-wave-detection/README.md

-# gravitational-wave-detection
+# Gravitational Wave Detection

-Final project done as part of the General Assembly's Data Science Immersive course.
+Final project done as part of the General Assembly's Data Science Immersive course in Jul/Aug 2021.